 A: GSM is a 501c3 non-profit whose IRS approved mission is to raise funds for international projects and students working on those projects.
 GSM also partners with other organizations to provide humanitarian services in underserved areas.
 Examples include InFocus and the Orphanage at Ometepe.

 A: All non-profit organizations have administrative costs.
-GSM only uses 15% to cover costs, which include operating expenses as well as medical, dental, optometric, and veterinary supplies and medicine we provide for humanitarian projects.
+GSM only uses 6% of donations to cover costs, which include operating expenses as well as medical, dental, optometric, and veterinary supplies and medicine we provide for humanitarian projects.

 Q: How are Good Samaritan Missions and International Service Learning related?

 A: International Service Learning (ISL) is incorporated as a non-profit organization in Costa Rica and operates through Good Samaritan Missions, a 501c3 non-profit organization, in the United States.

 Q: Why should I use the GSM Sponsorship Program to fund my trip?

 A: You’re not asking for money – you’re asking for sponsorships.
 People respond very well to the Sponsorship Program because so many today want to help internationally but don’t know how.
 This gives them a welcomed opportunity to get involved through you and to do so in a completely safe and accountable manner.

 Q: Will the IRS let me take a tax deduction credit for donations that I make on behalf of my child?

 A: The IRS will not let us give tax deduction credit for something that benefits immediate family.
 We can normally give 2/3 tax deduction as we figure about that much of the trip benefits others.
 The balance benefits your child and therefore, we simply give you the appropriate letter and you work it out with the IRS.
 We cannot guarantee that it will be tax deductible if it benefits immediate family.

 Q: If I receive donations personally can I send in a check to GSM and receive a tax deduction?